bhargav-borah/SpamMailPredictor-LogisticRegression/README.md

 # SpamMailPredictor-LogisticRegression
 A machine learning project that aims to accurately predict and classify emails as either spam or legitimate using the Logistic Regression algorithm.
 This repository provides an implementation of a spam mail predictor built on the principles of logistic regression.
+With the increasing volume of unsolicited and unwanted emails, spam filtering has become a critical task in ensuring the efficiency and security of email communication.
+This project offers a practical solution by leveraging the power of machine learning to automatically identify and flag potential spam emails.